SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/inpost/pudo-integration.md

 excerpt: >-
   The Pick Up and Drop Off (PUDO) service enables customers to use a convenient out of home option to collect or return parcels at designated locations.
-These locations can include Post Offices, retail stores, or lockers, offering greater convenience and flexibility for customers.
+These locations can include Automated Parcel Machines (APMs), that is Parcel Lockers and PUDOs (stores), offering greater convenience and flexibility for customers.
 deprecated: false
 hidden: true
 metadata: